Bridging the Generation Gap at Work

 Each generation tends to have a different approach to hours of work:

-- If you’re a Veteran, you turn up when the boss says you should and work until the project is finished.
+- If you’re a Veteran, you turn up when the supervisor says you should and work until the project is finished.

 - If you’re a Boomer, you tend to work all the time.
 You come in early and stay late.